enviroCar/enviroCar-server/docs/additional-encodings/index.md

 # Additional encodings for tracks #

 Track resources are available encoded as zipped shapefile and as comma-separated-values (CSV).
 To request the content in either of the formats you have to set the appropriate `Accept` header.
+Note that the shapefile export currently is limited to tracks consisting of less than 500 measurements.
+If you want to export larger tracks, please [contact][contact] us or visit the [enviroCar forum][forum].

 To get a track as zipped [shapefile][shapefile]: